amirrezasadeqi/funnywing_obsidian_vaults/Telem_Com_vault/Start Note for knowledge base about funnywing project RF Telemetery Communication.md

 	- [x] Add publisher to the GUI app for sending commands to the corresponding topic.
 	- [ ] Test the pulisher which sends packed navigation commands from GUI app to the corresponding topic for feeding RF link interface node.
 	- [ ] Add a Publisher node which recieves data from RF link and publishes to corresponding topics to feed the GUI app.
-	- [ ] Add a subscriber node subscribing to the command topics, serializing them and sending them to RPI.
-This node should also get the command answers back and provide them to GUI app.
+	- [ ] Add a subscriber node subscribing to the command topics, serializing them and sending them to RPI via RF link.
+This node should also get the command answers back via RF link and provide them to GUI app.
 This last task may also be done in the previous publisher task(data from RF link), but I'm not confident about it yet, but I think here is better for implementing it, because in this way we gather same contexts together!

+__NOTE__: It may be ok to have seperate nodes with interface to RF module or in another words serial port.
+But I think at the moment(that I have no time and want to be faster) or even at any other situation, it is better to have something like mavros.
+I mean having only one interface to the link and all the data transfers being passed through this interface.
+I think this way have some advantages as below:
+- Thinking about the communication is easier and developement and maintanace would be easier.
+- Prevents wierd behaviors of busy port and threading problems and if there were some errors that would be more managable and easier to solve.
+- so on
+I don't know that the other solution(multiple RF interfaces) how would be, but I think it is not a good one, but anyway I will think about and check it or even implement it in the future and verify its quallity.
+So in the future ...
+Now let's do the job as fast as possible with one single ROS node as the single or only RF/serial link interface!
 Now let's implement these tasks!

 ### How the structure of Guidance commands should be?
 In the fourth task for GCS PC, we need to send commands into the RPI via RF link.
 But how the structure of the sending data should be?